 All of those flags are treated as comments by Larceny's read and get-datum procedures.
-(This is a
+(This is a change from Larceny v0.97.)

 The #!r6rs flag is the only flag that disables lexical extensions.
 To disable R6RS lexical extensions when new ports are created, use the read-r6rs-weirdness? parameter described below.